Charles Abani: Career

 Between 1995 and 1999, Charles Abani served as the Nigeria Country Director for the Voluntary Service Overseas VSO, managing development strategy and overall input from 90 volunteers across the country.
-In 1999, he was appointed the Nigeria Country Director for Action Aid and subsequently served as Africa Regional Operations Manager until 2007 when he moved to Oxfam as the South Africa Regional Director.
+In 1999, he was appointed the Nigeria Country Director for ActionAid and subsequently served as Africa Regional Operations Manager until 2007 when he moved to Oxfam as the South Africa Regional Director.
 Charles Abani has also served as the managing director for ARK International, Chief of Party of the United States Agency for International Development Nigeria Civil Society Project and Director of West, Central Africa and Haiti at Chemonics.
 He has had extensive experience in networks of development and management in Africa as well as development work at an international level.
 He also has experience of working in the private sector and government in the UK.

 United Nations Resident Coordinator

 In May 2020, the United Nations Secretary-General António Guterres appointed Charles Abani as the United Nations Resident Coordinator in Ghana.